 Head Coach Spotlight

-Kevin Bratland is in his fifth season as head coach at the Coast Guard Academy and has turned the program into one of top team's in the New England region.
-Last year he led the Bears to a fourth straight winning season and the team sent a program record four wrestlers to the NCAA Championships with two earning All-America honors.
+Kevin Bratland is in his sixth season as head coach at the Coast Guard Academy and has turned the program into one of top team's in the New England region.
+Last year, he led the Bears to a fifth straight winning season and the team sent a program record five wrestlers to the NCAA Championships with one earning All-America honors.
+In the 2018-19 season the Bears sent four wrestlers to the NCAA Championship with two earning All-America honors.

 He had an outstanding first season leading the Bears to a dual meet record of 13-6, their first winning season in 14 years.
 Coast Guard also beat rival Merchant Marine for the first time since 2007.